-We are externally managed by our Adviser and Administrator under the Advisory and Administration Agreements.
+We are externally managed by our Adviser under the Advisory Agreement and our Administrator provides us with administrative services under the Administration Agreement.
 Under the Advisory Agreement, we pay our Adviser a base management fee of 2.0% of our total stockholders' equity (less the recorded value of any preferred stock, and adjusted to exclude the effect of any unrealized gains, losses or other items that do not affect realized net income).
 We pay separately for administrative services under the Administration Agreement, which payments are equal to our allocable portion of our Administrator's overhead expenses in performing its obligations under the Administration Agreement, including rent for the space occupied by our Administrator, and our allocable portion of the salaries and benefits expenses of our chief financial officer, chief compliance officer, internal counsel, treasurer, investor relations and their respective staffs.
 Our allocable portion of expenses is derived by multiplying our Administrator's total allocable expenses by the percentage of our total assets at the beginning of each quarter in comparison to the total assets of all companies managed by our Adviser under similar agreements.

 The Advisory Agreement also includes incentive fees that we pay to our Adviser if our performance reaches certain benchmarks.
 These incentive fees are intended to provide an additional incentive for our Adviser to achieve targeted levels of funds from operations ("FFO") and to increase distributions to our stockholders.
-For a more detailed discussion of these incentive fees, see "- Long-Term Incentives."
+For a more detailed discussion of these incentive fees, see "Long-Term Incentives."
 All investment professionals of our Adviser, when and to the extent engaged in providing investment advisory and management services, and the compensation and routine overhead expenses of such personnel allocable to such services, are provided and paid for by our Adviser.
-We bear all other costs and expenses of our operations and transactions.
+We bear all other costs and expenses of our operations.